 “I’m afraid to travel alone.“

-Actually, when you travel, you are NEVER alone.
+Actually, when you travel the world, you are NEVER alone.
 You’re bound to meet people along the way.
 You’ll be making friends on the road who can turn out to be your best friends for life.
 So take this as a challenge for yourself.
-Don’t underestimate yourself before you actually had the chance to try it out; besides, you’ll be surprised how strong and independent you can actually be!
+Don’t underestimate yourself before you actually get the chance to try it out; besides, you’ll be surprised how strong and independent you can actually be!
 Plus, it’s not so scary to travel alone abroad as long as you stay street smart and know where to go.
 (For a start, you can try going on a small solo trip for a couple of days to some nearby city, just to get a feel of this, and I’m pretty sure, you’ll be fine.)
 Besides, the world isn’t such a scary place at all like what the media portrays it to be.

 RELATED READ: Solo Travel Tips